-An installation and training is generally specifically designed so that the operators and other users can learn how to use the equipment quickly and work through series of procedures to produce acceptable results.
-However, our experience after several years of working with operators and researchers during installation and training, tells us that all users learn more about the equipment and the technology of extrusion spheronization when things don’t immediately produce acceptable results and when they can learn what to do and how to react when things don’t go exactly as planned.
+Installation and training is generally specifically designed so that the operators and users can learn how to use the equipment and quickly learn through a series of procedures to produce acceptable results.
+However, our experience after several years of working with operators and researchers during installation and training, tells us that users learn more about the equipment and the technology of extrusion spheronization when things don’t immediately produce acceptable results.
+In this way they can learn what to do and how to react when things don’t go exactly as planned.

-The installation and use of a Caleva bench-top Extruder 20 and Spheronizer MBS 250 at Diffucap Chemobras - Química e Farmacêutica followed this philosophy.
-An initial set of simple trials were made during an installation training by Caleva staff of the Caleva bench top screen Extruder 20 and benchtop Spheronizer MBS 250.
+The installation of a Caleva bench-top Extruder 20 and Spheronizer MBS 250 at Diffucap Chemobras - Química e Farmacêutica followed this philosophy.
+An initial set of simple trials (as proposed by Caleva) were made during training.
+The diffucap scientists completed the trials using a Caleva bench top screen Extruder 20 and benchtop Spheronizer MBS 250.
 A summary of a small trial report produced by the end user showing his view of the trials and the results obtained are shown below.

 Initial Trial 1 with a mix of Avicel and water

 The parameters of the granulations used in all trials were not recorded.
-The mixture was extruded using the Extruder 20 with the MBS 250 Spheronizer with a range of 600 to 800 rpm, with samples being taken after 2 and 4 minutes of spheronization.
+The mixture was extruded using the Extruder 20 with the MBS 250 Spheronizer with a speed range between 600 to 800 rpm.
+Samples were taken after 2 and 4 minutes of spheronization.
 The formulation details and results are shown below.

 Products tested and results from trial 1